 Acer platanoides 'Conzam'

 A popular choice as a street tree, with stunning maroon red foliage, which becomes deep green in summer and then bright red in the fall; it's narrowly oval shape at maturity makes it ideal for limited space situations.

-Conquest Norway Maple has attractive burgundy foliage throughout the season.
+Conquest Norway Maple is primarily valued in the landscape for its decidedly oval form.
+It has attractive burgundy deciduous foliage.
 The lobed leaves are highly ornamental and turn an outstanding orange in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Conquest Norway Maple is a deciduous tree with a shapely oval form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.